 Communion Rail Offering

 The first Sunday of every month, Good Shepherd offers communion in both morning worship services.
 Offerings are left on the Worship Center communion rails for specific mission needs.
+Our Communion Rail offering for March will support Africa New Life - Kageyo Community.

 Local Missions with continued Support